 I. WARM-UP Vocabulary

 Match the words in column A with their meanings in column B.

-Α
+A

-1. issue
+- 1. issue

-2. shift
+- 2. shift

-3. protest
+- 3. protest

-4. agenda
+- 4. agenda

-5. observe
+- 5. observe

 В

-a. list of items that have to be discussed at a meeting
+- a. list of items that have to be discussed at a meeting

-b. to say or to show publicly that you object to something
+- b. to say or to show publicly that you object to something

-c. to see, watch, perceive or notice
+- c. to see, watch, perceive or notice

-d. an important subject that people argue about or discuss
+- d. an important subject that people are arguing about or discussing

-e. a person's scheduled period of work
+- e. a person's scheduled period of work

 II.
 DIALOGUE BOX

-Louigie: Good afternoon everyone.
+Louigie: Good afternoon, everyone!
 As you all know we are here to discuss the main

-issues that emerged last meeting.
-Our agenda for today is the changing of shifts; morning and night shifts.
-What are your concerns about this?
+issues arising from the last meeting.
+Our agenda for today is the changing of

+shifts; morning and night shifts.
+What is your observation on this?

-Christine: We really had a hard time explaining to the employees about this change.
+Christine: Yes, we really had a hard time explaining to the employees about this change.

-Rosie: The employees keep protesting on why the company has to make such
+Rosie: The employees keep protesting on why the company has to do the sudden

-sudden schedule changes.
+change on schedules.

-Louigie: I think we have to raise this issue with the HR department.
-We have to hire more employees to fill the vacant positions in the production.
-Christine: That may be the best solution.
-Kate : Rosie and I agree to that.
+Lougie: I think, we have to raise this on HR department.
+We have to hire more employees that could replace the vacant positions in the production.
+Christine: That could be the best solution.
+Kate: Rosie and I agree to that.

-Louigie: Okay let's try it.
+Louigie: Okay then.
+Let's try that idea.
 I guess that would be all.
 Let's call it a day.
 Comprehension Check - 1.
-What is the main agenda of the meeting? - 2.
+What is the meeting's main agenda? - 2.
 What is the employees' stand on this matter? - 3.
-What are the possible solutions for the issue?
+What could be the possible solutions on this issue?
 Running a Meeting III.
 LANGUAGE BOX Many verbs are commonly followed by another verb.
 Some verbs must be followed by an infinitive "to": EXAMPLES: I'm planning to finish the report on Monday.
 I'm going to report on Monday.

 Some verbs just need the infinitive without "to": EXAMPLE: Let John finalize what he's doing.
-Sometimes the -ing form of the verb is needed: EXAMPLE: We can postpone having the meeting until the president arrives.
+Sometimes the -ing form of the verb is needed: EXAMPLE: We can postpone having a meeting today until the president arrives.

 IV.
 SAY IT!
 You are a manager of an advertising company.
 Conduct a meeting regarding reduction of cost in the IT Department.
 Make use of the infinitive.
-These things are on the agenda:
+These are the agenda:

-- a.
-IT Department running costs - b. staff cuts
+a.
+IT Department running costs b. staff cuts

-LESSON C4 How to Defend an Idea
+How to Defend an Idea